imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Specified-MachineCount.md

 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
-- Vnet1ID.
+- VnetID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  172.16)
 - VMOSKU.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019) or 2016-Datacenter (Windows 2016)
 - VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.